RamanGupta16/GFS2-DRBD-Cluster/README.md

 5. corosync-2.4.0-4.el7.x86_64

-## Requirements & Assumptions
+## Prerequisites
-1. yum install lvm2-cluster gfs2-utils drbd84-utils kmod-drbd84.
-2. The 'install_gfs2_using_drbd.sh' is the master script to create GFS2 over DRBD.
+1. The **install-gfs2-cluster.sh** is the user visible master script to create GFS2 Cluster over DRBD.
-   The script requires free disk space over which it will create DRBD partition.
+   It requires free disk space over which it will create DRBD partition to host VM disks.
+The free disk partition thus becomes a Cluster resource and is mounted only when cluster starts.
-3. The script assumes a 2 node fencing enabled Pacemaker Cluster to be already present on both the nodes.
-The script bundle does not execute any Pacemaker (pcs) commands but assumes Pacemaker Cluster is currently running between the two nodes.
+2. The script assumes a 2 node fencing enabled Pacemaker Cluster to be already present on both the nodes.
-4. DLM and CLVM resources are already managed by Pacemaker Cluster.
+3. The script creates and integrates **GFS2, DLM, CLVM, DRBD** resources into Pacemaker Cluster currently running between the two nodes.
+4. Prerequisite RPM packages: **lvm2-cluster gfs2-utils drbd84-utils kmod-drbd84**.
 5. Passwordless SSH access between the 2 nodes.

 ## Steps:
 -  Start 2 node Pacemaker cluster.
 Example: server4(192.168.11.100), server7(192.168.11.200) with cluster name vCluster.
--  Configure DLM and CLVM into Pacemaker.
--  Start master script 'install_gfs2_using_drbd.sh' to initialize GFS2 and DRBD.
-Example: install_gfs2_using_drbd.sh 192.168.11.100 192.168.11.200 vCluster
+-  Start master script *install-gfs2-cluster.sh* to initialize GFS2, DLM, CLVM and DRBD.
+   This script internally calls several scripts and important among them is:
+   *configure_gfs2_using_drbd.sh 192.168.11.100 192.168.11.200 vCluster*
--  Post install verify that DRBD is in dual-Primary mode.
-   Verify CLVM by executing LVM commands: lvdispaly, pvdisplay and vgdisplay on both nodes.
+-  Post install verify that DRBD is in dual-Primary mode: *watch cat /proc/drbd* Verify CLVM by executing LVM commands: *lvdispaly*, *pvdisplay* and *vgdisplay* on both nodes.
-   Verify GFS2 by checking mounted filesystem, execute commands: df -hT on both nodes.
+   Verify GFS2 by checking mounted filesystem, execute commands: *df -hT* on both nodes.
--  Configure DRBD into master/slave resource in Pacemaker.
-Create 2 masters for DRBD dual-Primary Configuration.
 -  Create KVM VM on server4 with virtual disks on GFS2 mount directory.
 Keep pinging VM from a third node.
 -  Perform Live Migration of VM from server4 to server7 after DRBD initial sync is complete.